Talking Location With …. Sarah Holding: ICELAND

 About the highest stakes a family can face and the bonds that can tear a community apart, this is a novel as spectacular and powerful as Alaska itself.
 It is the finest example of Kristin Hannah’s ability to weave together the deeply personal with the universal.

-The Wind is not a River by Brian Payton
+The Wind is Not a River by Brian Payton

 April 1943.
 In the bloody turmoil of war, John Easley, a journalist mourning his lost brother, is driven to expose a hidden and growing conflict: the Japanese invasion and occupation of Alaska’s Aleutian Islands.
 But when his plane is shot down he must either surrender or struggle to survive in a harsh wilderness.